-Name of Faculty Member Academic Department Status: Full-time Part-time Semester and Year of Initial Appointment Proposed Rank Academic Degrees (Major and Institution) or R ial documentation must ls the degree-conferring institution a regionally U.S. Department of Education?YES recognized by the Is the institution outside the United States? edited OR is located outsid must be provided by havin r another authorized agen ng diploma/credentials SACSCOC Faculty Cradentials rauon.
+Name of Faculty Member Academic Department Status: Full-time Part-time Semester and Year of Initial Appointment Proposed Rank Academic Degrees (Major and Institution) or R be attached to application or on file with the university al documentation must Is the degree-conferring institution a regionally U.S. Department of Education?YES recognized by the Is the institution outside the United States? edited OR is located outsid - evaluated by World Education Services, Inc. or must be attached to this document for consider r another authorized agend SACSCOC Faculty Crodentials